back

 While bad credit doesn’t have to be the thing that keeps you from owning a home, it is a financial reality that can make working through money matters more complex than they need to be.

-As you search for a mortgage with bad credit, be sure that you are also taking responsibility for your bad credit score and do everything you can to move the needle higher.
+As you search for a mortgage with bad credit or a hard money loan, be sure that you are also taking responsibility for your bad credit score and do everything you can to move the needle higher.

 Keep your credit card usage low, avoid opening up new credit when you can, and always pay your bills on time.